 Everything you think you know about single people is wrong (Washington Post)

-These two are a bit longer, but still just blog posts rather than chapters or books (see below for those):
+These three are a bit longer, but still just blog posts rather than chapters or books (see below for those):

 Articles focusing on claims about health: